helloravisha/aws-elasticsearch-rest/README.md

 ## Conclusion
-Finally to conclude, This is a wonderfull excercise that gave me opportunity to look and work on different components of AWS and look into the system in a more broad way. in fact We can leverage many more feature from AWS to enhance the system as per the requirements.
+Finally to conclude, This is a wonderfull excercise that gave me opportunity to look and work on different components of AWS and look into the system in a more broad way.
+Infact we can leverage many more feature from AWS to enhance the system as per the requirements.
 Any corner you think of either its on analytics , Machine learning , IOT or any use case,  we can pretty much leverage AWS and other public cloud services.

 Some of my articles  in the context of cloud computing.